-Note 2022 2021 Amounts are expected to be settled on the following basis: Less than 12 months after the reporting date More than 12 months from reporting date \$ \$ 305,000 280,744 161,897 189,553 466,897 470,297 Expected reimbursements of employee related provisions from other WA local governments included within other receivables 5 15,019 SIGNIFICANT ACCOUNTING POLICIES Employee benefits The Shire's obligations for employees' annual leave, long service leave and other employee leave entitlements are recognised as employee related provisions in the Statement of Financial Position.
-Short-term employee benefits Provision is made for the Shire's obligations for short-term employee benefits.
+Note 2022 2021 Amounts are expected to be settled on the following basis: \$ Less than 12 months after the reporting date 305,000 280,744 More than 12 months from reporting date 161,897 189,553 466,897 470,297 $\mathbf{X}$ Expected reimbursements of employee related provisions from other WA local governments included within other receivables 5 15,019

+Employee benefits

+The Shire's obligations for employees' annual leave, long service leave and other employee leave entitlements are recognised as employee related provisions in the Statement of Financial Position.

+Short-term employee benefits

+Provision is made for the Shire's obligations for short-term employee benefits.
 Short-term employee benefits are benefits (other than termination benefits) that are expected to be settled wholly before 12 months after the end of the annual reporting period in which the employees render the related service, including wages, salaries and sick leave.
+Short-term employee benefits are measured at the (undiscounted) amounts expected to be paid when the obligation is settled.

+The Shire's obligations for short-term employee benefits such as wages, salaries and sick leave are recognised as a part of current trade and other payables in the statement of financial position.

-Short-term employee benefits are measured at the (undiscounted) amounts expected to be paid when the Other long-term employee benefits Long-term employee benefits provisions are measure present value of the expected future payments to be employees.
-Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures and are discounted rates determined by reference to market yields at the of the reporting period on government bonds that has maturity dates that approximate the terms of the oblig Any remeasurements for changes in assumptions of obligations for other long-term employee benefits are recognised in profit or loss in the periods in which the changes occur. made to of d at e end ve gations. obligation is settled.
-The Shire's obligations for short-term employee benefits such as wages, salaries and sick leave are recognised as a part of current trade and other payables in the statement The Shire's obligations for long-term employee bene presented as non-current provisions in its statement financial position, except where the Shire does not h unconditional right to defer settlement for at least 12 after the end of the reporting period, in which case th of ave an months of financial position.
+Other long-term employee benefits

+Long-term employee benefits provisions are measured at the present value of the expected future payments to be made to employees.
+Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures and are discounted at rates determined by reference to market yields at the end of the reporting period on government bonds that have maturity dates that approximate the terms of the obligations.
+Any remeasurements for changes in assumptions of obligations for other long-term employee benefits are recognised in profit or loss in the periods in which the changes occur.

-obligations are presented as current provisions.
+The Shire's obligations for long-term employee benefits are presented as non-current provisions in its statement of financial position, except where the Shire does not have an unconditional right to defer settlement for at least 12 months after the end of the reporting period, in which case the obligations are presented as current provisions.